kimsappi/website-status/README.md

 # About
-Service that checks that websites/URLs listed in a specified configuration file respond correctly.
+Service that checks that websites/URLs listed in a specified configuration file respond correctly. *Asynchronous requesting* makes things go quicker especially if many servers are slow to respond, although it may cause problems with if servers consider your requests to be spam.

+There is also an extremely basic web interface available in the (https://github.com/kimsappi/website-status/tree/flask)[flask branch].

 # Requirements
 * Python 3 (>=3.6 I believe, for f-string support) & pip
+  * Python 3.8 is required for `tests/testRequest` (`unittest.IsolatedAsyncioTestCase`)
 * Python `venv` or similar recommended
+* Python module

 # Instructions
 ```shell